PennDraken/quantum-computer-simulator/README.md

 ## Planned features

--GUI
+- GUI
--Debugging mode
+- Debugging mode
--Support for at least 10 qubits
+- Support for at least 10 qubits